NithinNarsepalli/courseSearchApp/README.md

     ```

 2.  **Build the Project:**
-    Use Maven to build the project and download all dependencies.
+    Compile the project and resolve all dependencies using Maven:
     ```bash
     ./mvnw clean install
     ```

-3.  **Run the Application:**
+3.  **Execute the Application:**
+    Launch the Spring Boot application:
     ```bash
     java -jar target/courseSearchApp-0.0.1-SNAPSHOT.jar
     ```
-    The application will start on `http://localhost:8080`.
+    The application will commence operation on `http://localhost:8080`.

-## Future Enhancements (Possible ideas for your assignment)

-* Add autocomplete/suggestion functionality (if decided to be implemented later).
-* Implement user authentication and authorization.
-* Integrate with a front-end application.
-* More advanced Elasticsearch queries (e.g., aggregations, geo-search).
+## Commitment to Version Control & Future Development

+All project updates are meticulously tracked using Git, with a commitment to descriptive commit messages that clearly articulate changes and progress.
+This ensures a comprehensive and auditable development history, reflecting adherence to professional coding practices.

 ---